Auto theft crimes are down in Wichita

 “I am sure somebody out there does recognize it,” he says.

-Auto theft cases, like Davis’s, land on the desk of Lieutenant Scott Brunow.
+Auto theft cases, like Davis’, land on the desk of Lieutenant Scott Brunow.

 “The 12 cases that I looked at today, seven of the 12 cases, were where people come out and their car is gone,” Brunow says.

-Despite what happened to Davis’s Harley the department says there are actually less of these crimes happening.
+Despite what happened to Davis’ Harley, the department says there are actually less of these crimes happening.

 So far in 2019, 1,310 cars have been stolen.
 That is 255 less than last year.
 Brunow says there could be several reasons for the dip.